manishghim/CouponWallet/README.md

 # CouponWallet
 ## Steps to install the repo to your local device
-Step 1: Clone the repo
+Step 1: Clone the repo\n
 Step 2: npm install
 Step 3: npm start